scottwasserman/Sixers-Jawn/README.md

 ];
 ```
 I'll definitely be adding more as time goes on.
 Feel free to make a recommendation.

-One interesting side note is that Alexa can't understand the word jawn so in the invocation name is actually "sixers john".
-This worked perfectly so no biggie but thought I'd mention it if you're wondering why it's documented that way.

-I submitted this Skill to the Amazon Alexa app store on 10-28-2016 under the name Sixers Jawn.
-I'll update this readme after it's in the store.

 This is in no way a complex Alexa skill but hopefully can be a useful example of how to easily incorporate data from a remote API in a node.js-based Lambda.